louis030195/niwrad/README.md

 * Online mode: deployments (Docker, Kubernetes, Helm, Minikube / k3s)
 * Both: Unitask, Protobuf, TextMesh Pro

-### Objectives
+### Goals

-* Hosts (any life form) have characteristics.
+* Hosts have characteristics.
 When hosts reproduce sexually or asexually, the offspring characteristics are its parent's plus mutations.
-* Hosts behaviour code MUST be generic, so we can either implement simple heuristics like state-machines, behaviour trees or go more complex like reinforcement learning.
+* Hosts behaviour code MUST be generic, so we can either implement simple heuristics like state-machines, behaviour trees, utility or try learning AI like reinforcement learning.
 * Observers can trigger artificial selection, the goal is to implement actions that offer the possibility to influence evolution.
 Currently what came to my mind: any way to protect, harm, heal, feed ... some species

+### Non-goals

+* Simulating nature at the quantum level

 ## Development